carbon-language/carbon-lang/docs/design/generics/details.md

     [a goal for Carbon](goals.md#coherence).
 More detail can be found in [this appendix with the rationale and alternatives considered](appendix-coherence.md).
 -   Libraries will work together as long as they pass their separate checks.
--   A generic function can assume that some impl will be successfully selected if it can see an impl that applies, even though another more specific impl may be selected.
+-   A checked-generic function can assume that some impl will be successfully selected if it can see an impl that applies, even though another more specific impl may be selected.

 For this to work, we need a rule that picks a single `impl` in the case where there are multiple `impl` definitions that match a particular type and interface